|Best overall||Focal Utopia 2022||SEE IT||

 - Price is out of reach for most

 Utopias giving you sticker shock?
 We feel you.
 The Focal Clear Mg (for Magnesium, the driver’s material) is the company’s “entry-level” open-back at only $1,599, if you want to sample the company’s spacious dynamics.
-If you’re just interested in dipping a pinkie toe rather than cannonballing into audiophile-oriented open-back headphones, however, the Philips Fidelio X2HR, a $148 over-ear model, is adored by connoisseurs of high-performing budget headphones.
+Suppose you’re just interested in dipping a pinkie toe rather than cannonballing into audiophile-oriented open-back headphones.
+Our top recommendation for headphones that punch well above their price point would be the Meze Audio 109 PRO, which uses a new beryllium-coated polymer + cellulose-carbon driver for a precision-driven high that comes on with a comfortable balance of euphoria and technicalities.
+Meanwhile, the Philips Fidelio X2HR, a $148 over-ear model, is adored by connoisseurs of high-performing budget headphones.
 As for a more affordable amp/R2R DAC that can drive anything (including the Utopia) with verve, the $599 HiFiMan EF400 is highly recommended.

 Best closed-back headphones: Focal Stellia